 Don’t just hear what the patient says, listen to him.

 Let him know that you are listening by maintaining eye contact.
 It’s been said that approximately 80% of our communication is nonverbal.
 Don’t stand with arms crossed, don’t look at your watch as if you have someplace else more important to be, etc. Also, watch for the patient’s nonverbal cues.
 Taking these steps will help to establish a level of trust and enhance the effectiveness of our nurse and patient communication.

 Remember that our role as nurses is not only to provide safe care, but also to provide information, support, and reassurance to our patients.
 We made a commitment to do these things when we chose nursing.

 From a risk management perspective, some other steps are also important:

-In professional nursing, do you frequently deal with difficult patients?
+Do you frequently deal with difficult patients in your role as a nursing professional?
 Leave us a comment sharing how you handle them!